 There’s many ways to celebrating the Easter holiday in your visit to Sea Ranch.

-First, get a jump on your Easter fun by hunting for eggs at the South Coast Volunteer Fire Departments’ 5th Annual Easter Egg Hunt.
-Located just minutes north of Sea Ranch, the event will start at 12 noon and offers burgers, hot dogs and other goodies.
+First, get a jump on your Easter fun by hunting for eggs at the South Coast Volunteer Fire Departments’ Annual Easter Egg Hunt.
+Located just minutes north of Sea Ranch, the event starts at 12 noon and offers burgers, hot dogs and other goodies.
 Oh yes, the Easter Bunny will be on hand to say hello.

 Then, The Sea Ranch Lodge’s Black Point Grill offers a holiday brunch (10am- 3pm) with their annual egg hunt at the Sea Ranch Lodge at 10am-Sharp: